|

 Scale (down) WAV-file A with a factor 2.000

-Scale (down) WAV-file B with
+WAV-file B with a factor

-a factor 4.000
+4.000

 Audience area mapping: can in principle handle coupled rooms unless diffraction effects can be considered important.
 However, many more rays need to be used as compare to normal rooms especially if the source is in one room and the map in another since only a fraction of the rays sent out will enter the other room so to get any reasonable sampling of the other rooms a lot of rays have to be sent out.
 Imagine throwing out a lot of tennis balls in room 1 connected to room 2 via a door and how few will bounce around in room 2.
 See also General note below.